President of Greece: Oath of office

 Before taking office, the president must recite an oath in front of the Parliament according to the Article 33, paragraph 2 of the Greek Constitution:

+Succession

+According to the Constitution of Greece, in the event of a temporary absence of the president of Greece on account of illness, travel abroad or similar circumstances, the speaker of the parliament serves as acting president, and exercises the powers of the state president until the president resumes their functions, and in the event that the presidency falls vacant as a result of death or resignation or for any other reason, until the election of a new president.
+The most recent person to have served as Acting President was Ioannis Alevras, following the resignation of Konstantinos Karamanlis due to the constitutional crisis in 1985.

 Official residence

 The official residence of the president of Greece is the Presidential Mansion, formerly the New Royal Palace, in central Athens.

 History

 The current Third Hellenic Republic (Γʹ Ελληνική Δημοκρατία) was established in 1974 during the period of metapolitefsi, after the end of the Greek junta which had controlled Greece since the coup d'état of 21 April 1967.

 On 1 June 1973 the then leader of the military junta and regent for the exiled King Constantine II, Georgios Papadopoulos, abolished the Greek monarchy and proclaimed himself President of the Republic.
 A staged referendum on 29 July 1973 confirmed the regime change, and passed a new constitution which established a presidential republic.
 This attempt at controlled democratization was ended by Brigadier Dimitrios Ioannidis' overthrow of Papadopoulos on 25 November 1973.
 The republic and its symbols (but not the semi-presidential system) were formally maintained, but they were nothing more than a façade for the military regime.
 Lt.
 General Phaedon Gizikis was appointed President of the Republic, but power was in the hands of Ioannidis, who ruled behind the scenes.

 After the fall of the junta and the return to civilian rule under Konstantinos Karamanlis in August 1974, the constitutional acts of the military regime were deemed invalid, and a new referendum was held on 8 December 1974, which confirmed the abolition of the monarchy.
 In the interim, Gizikis, remained in office as President.
 After the plebiscite, he was succeeded by the first elected president, Michail Stasinopoulos.

 A new constitution, promulgated on 11 June 1975, declared Greece a presidential parliamentary democracy (or republic – the Greek δημοκρατία can be translated both ways).
-This constitution, revised in 1985, 2001, 2008 and 2019, is still in force today.
+The first constitutional amendments were proposed by Andreas Papandreou in 1985, though dubious procedures triggering a constitutional crisis, and they reduced the presidential powers, which were acting as checks and balances against the powerful position of the prime minister.
+The constitution was further revised in 2001, 2008, and 2019, and is still in force today.